 Mass this week

-Confession: normally 30 mins before each Mass or by appointment
+Confession: normally 15 mins before mid-day and evening Mass — or by appointment.

 about the mass